-means of affording to himself an oppor- road which passed between two eminences, tunity of returning to Cuba, solicited per- both occupied by the enemy.
-Slackening mission that Lopez should accompany then his speed, as he got well clear of the him, but without success ; and it was not former place, and approached the enemy, till several months afterwards, that he but riding with entire confidence, he and finally effected his object, partly through his companion preserved the appearance his threat of resigning his commission, of deserters; and two squadrons, which and partly from the Regent's personal at-had at first detached themselves from the tachment, as we shall presently explain. enemy on both sides to intercept them.
-Even Carlist historians speak with high slackened the page at which they moved praise of their own most formidable ene- down the road for that purpose.
-He then, my, Lopez ; relating, among other acts, with a nice calculation of the distance at the manner in which he saved the army, which he might venture it, suddenly clapand the honor of General Carondelet, who ped spurs to his horse, and rushed through was almost beaten, by a surprise, allowed the shower of balls which immediately Lopez, though only a colonel, to rally the poured down from both sides, and, in the flying troops, assume the entire command, pursuit, cleared the gauntlet before they virtually supercede the general, and to a could cut him off, and the thing was done. great extent retrieve the disaster of the In the words of Valdez's certification, "to the astonishment of the enemy, and of the In Navarre, he saved the General Val- army, both of whom were watching the dez, and a division of his army, under the operation, he traversed the line," and the lowed himself to be surprised with only Between himself and Valdez, (aftera small part of his army, in a village wards Captain General of Cuba,) a devot-named Durango, where he had established ed friendship arose, which never sustained any diminution.
-Valdez was always the execution of the prisoners, but offered regarded by Lopez as the most virtuous them another chance, by saying that Gen.

-In all the acts of heroic daring, on the part of Lopez, which are familiarly current among the Spanish soldiers, and which, together with his humanity, kindness and freedom from the arrogant pride habitual to the Spanish officers, made him so popular with them, it is to be remarked that the boldness is never recklessness; but is always elicited by a worthy occasion, and combined with that quick and acute calculation of the possibility, which is the essence of military genius.
+Close to him and to regulate his pace by his own; and since it was not likely that Cuba, to which post he was appointed, to both would escape, instructing him as to a great extent through the influence of the order to be carried to Ermoa, he set Lopez, who had urged it strongly as a out at full speed from Durango, along a means of affording to himself an oppor-road which passed between two eminences, tunity of returning to Cuba, solicited per-both occupied by the enemy.
+Slackening mission that Lopez should accompany then his speed, as he got well clear of the him, but without success; and it was not former place, and approached the enemy, till several months afterwards, that he but riding with entire confidence, he and finally effected his object, partly through his companion preserved the appearance his threat of resigning his commission, of deserters; and two squadrons, which and partly from the Regent's personal at- had at first detached themselves from the tachment, as we shall presently explain. enemy on both sides to intercept them, Even Carlist historians speak with high slackened the page at which they moved praise of their own most formidable ene- down the road for that purpose.
+He then, my, Lopez; relating, among other acts, with a nice calculation of the distance at the manner in which he saved the army, which he might venture it, suddenly clapand the honor of General Carondelet, who ped spurs to his horse, and rushed through was almost beaten, by a surprise, allowed the shower of balls which immediately Lopez, though only a colonel, to rally the poured down from both sides, and, in the flying troops, assume the entire command, pursuit, cleared the gauntlet before they virtually supercede the general, and to a could cut him off, and the thing was done. great extent retrieve the disaster of the In the words of Valdez's certification, "to the astonishment of the enemy, and of the In Navarre, he saved the General Val- army, both of whom were watching the part of Lopez, which are familiarly cur- so as to induce the latter to withdrawrent among the Spanish soldiers, and giving his word of honor that he would which, together with his humanity, kind-return immediately.
+Lopez accepted the ness and freedom from the arrogant pride offer; and, presenting himself to San Mihabitual to the Spanish officers, made him guel and his officers, who welcomed him so popular with them, it is to be remarked as a favorite friend, sat down to a cheerthat the boldness is never recklessness; ful breakfast, at which he explained the but is always elicited by a worthy occa-errand on which he had been sent.
+He sion, and combined with that quick and executed it, however, in his own way, by acute calculation of the possibility, which advising San Miguel of the best mode of is the essence of military genius.